Viktor Alksnis: Attitude to the breakup of the USSR

 In later years Alksnis claimed to be a principal figure behind the Riga OMON, known for opposing the secession of Latvia from the USSR and actions such as the Soviet OMON assaults on Lithuanian border posts.

-He was designated persona non grata in Latvia after he left the country in 1992., in Pravda, 1 November 2002.
-Since that time he has taken part in Russian politics, representing left-wing and nationalist positions.
+He was designated persona non grata in Latvia after he left the country in 1992.
+Since that time he took part in Russian politics, representing left-wing and nationalist positions.
 Alksnis was one of the leaders of the National Salvation Front that united nationalist and communist movements that opposed Yeltsin's policies.
 In 2005, he was named persona non grata in Ukraine as well, after he called for a Russian-Ukrainian border revision while speaking at a rally in Simferopol, Crimea.

 Free software advocacy campaign

-In 2007, Alksnis launched a campaign to promote the use of Free Software such as the Linux operating system in Russian state institutions to secure software independence.
+In 2007, Alksnis launched a campaign to promote the use of free software such as the Linux operating system in Russian state institutions to secure software independence.

-In February 2008 he joined forces with Aleksandr Ponosov, a school teacher accused of software piracy, to form Center of Free Technology, a non-profit initiative which will research methods of usage of Free Software in the Russian education system.
+In February 2008 he joined forces with Aleksandr Ponosov, a school teacher accused of software piracy, to form the Center of Free Technology, a non-profit initiative which will research methods of usage of Free Software in the Russian education system.

-Alksnis has met with project coordinator Aleksey Bragin to promote the development of the ReactOS operating system.
+Alksnis met with project coordinator Aleksey Bragin to promote the development of the ReactOS operating system.
 He also invited Richard Stallman, the founder of the GNU project and Free Software Foundation to Moscow.
-The visit however was canceled by Stallman due to the controversy surrounding Alksnis.
+However, Stallman canceled the visit due to the controversy surrounding Alksnis.

 Views on global politics

-In 2006, Alksnis said in an interview that Israel and the United States are enemies of Iran's peaceful nuclear program, and their hostile attitude towards Iran is an attempt to cover-up the United States' mistakes in Iraq.
+In 2006, Alksnis said in an interview that Israel and the United States are enemies of Iran's peaceful nuclear program, and their hostile attitude towards Iran is an attempt to cover up the United States' mistakes in Iraq.

+Alksnis openly supported the Russian invasion of Ukraine, 2022.

+Death

+Alksnis died on 1 January 2025, at the age of 74, after a stroke.